tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 * **_You can resubmit your answers as neccessary_**

-## Text Book Vs. Lecture Slides
-The [**Lecture_02 Slides**](https://github.com/tamucc-comp-bio-2020/classroom_repo/blob/master/lectures/Week02_files/Lecture02_WelcomeToTheMatrix.pdf) closely follow the book but there is some additional information that is not provided in the book (and vice versa).
-In the lecture slides, the `code blocks` are represented by green text on a black background, mimicking the terminal.

-* Page 35 **Use `BodyMass.csv` (slides) rather than `BodyM.csv` (book)**.
-Files should always be given descriptive names.

 ## New Material To Be Covered Prior to Lecture (CSB Section 1.6.3 - 1.6.7)

 For the online version of this course, I am converting the ppt slides to a more screen-splitting friendly format here in GitHub.